blendmedia/formality/README.md

         setTimeout(() => resolve(value === "correct"), 1000);
     });
 }
-// Uncomment to mark validation as asyncrounous, it will be treated as async without executing the promise
+// Uncomment to mark validation as asynchronous
+// it will be treated as async without executing the promise
 // AsyncCheck.async = true;

 import { Input, Required } from "@thinmartian/formality";